davehusen/site/content/bookshelf.md

 title = "bookshelf"
 +++

-A non-exhaustive, unordered list of books I've recently read or listened to (>2020) and enjoyed enough to add to this list.
+A non-exhaustive, list of books (grouped by year) I've read or listened to and enjoyed enough to add to this list.

 <br/>